 Business casual dress must be observed while attending classes.
 Unacceptable attire on any day will include, but is not limited to: shorts, flip-flops, sweat suits, mini-skirts, clothing with holes and/or immodest exposure, dirty, stained and/or wrinkled clothing presenting an unprofessional appearance.
 When in doubt as to whether an article of clothing or outfit is appropriate it is safe to assume that it probably is not.

-Effective January 1, 2001 through December 31, 2004, and for successive four (4) year periods ending December 31, 2016, REALTORS® were required to complete quadrennial ethics training of not less than two (2) hours and thirty (30) minutes of instructional time.
-Beginning January 1, 2017 through December 31, 2018, and for successive two (2) year periods thereafter, REALTORS® are required to complete biennial ethics training of not less than two (2) hours and thirty (30) minutes of instructional time.
-REALTORS® completing such training during any two (2) year cycle shall not be required to complete additional ethics training in respect of this requirement as a requirement of membership in any other Board or Association.
+Beginning January 1, 2019 through December 31, 2021, and for successive three (3) year periods thereafter, REALTORS® are required to complete triennial ethics training of not less than two (2) hours and thirty (30) minutes of instructional time.
+REALTORS® completing such training during any three (3) year cycle shall not be required to complete additional ethics training in respect of this requirement as a requirement of membership in any other Board or Association.

 Failure to complete the required periodic ethics training shall be considered a violation of a membership duty.

-Failure to meet the requirement will result in suspension of membership for the first two months (January and February) of the year following the end of any two (2) year cycle or until the requirement is met, whichever occurs sooner.
+Failure to meet the requirement will result in suspension of membership for the first two months (January and February) of the year following the end of any three (3) year cycle or until the requirement is met, whichever occurs sooner.
 On March 1 of that year, the membership of a member who is still suspended as of that date will be automatically terminated.